 Usage Note

 The HD data type is used directly to identify objects such as applications or facilities.
 It is used also as a component of other data types, where it is typically an assigning authority for an identifier.
 Where this capability is used in this specification, the usage is described separately.
 Note that the HD datatype has been constrained to carry an OID identifying an application, a facility, or an assigning authority.
-The only exception to the use of OID’s for the HD is for the Lab Result Receiver profile for MHS-4 (Sending Facility)
+The only exception to the use of OID’s for the HD is for the Lab Result Receiver profile for MSH-4 (Sending Facility)

 Conformance Statement: LRI-GU Profile

-LRI-HD.a-1: HD.2 (Universal ID) SHALL be valued with an ISO-compliant OID.
+LRI-HD-1: HD.2 (Universal ID) SHALL be valued with an ISO-compliant OID.

-LRI-HD.a-2: HD.3 (Universal ID Type) SHALL contain the value “ISO”.
+LRI-HD-2: HD.3 (Universal ID Type) SHALL contain the value “ISO”.